VillageR88/next-galleria-slideshow-site/public/assets/README-template.md

-# Frontend Mentor - Pomodoro app solution
+# Frontend Mentor - Galleria slideshow site solution

-This is a solution to the [Pomodoro app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pomodoro-app-KBFnycJ6G).
+This is a solution to the [Galleria slideshow site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/galleria-slideshow-site-tEA4pwsa6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents